Setting up a Skillnet Learning Network

-- Be an industry federation, industry body or other private sector enterprise group based in the Republic of Ireland.
+Eligible applicants must be an industry federation, industry body or other private sector enterprise group based in the Republic of Ireland.
 Enterprises within the network can be of any size, including sole traders.
-(Public/voluntary sector entities are ineligible)

 How is a Skillnet Learning Network structured?

 A Skillnet Learning Network is a collection of private-sector businesses that collaborate to address skills needs within their sector or region or a combination of both.
 Each Network is led by a voluntary Steering Group of industry representatives that focus on setting the strategic direction of the Learning Network.
 Network companies span the full range of private sector industry sectors and can be enterprises of any size.

 The Network Promoter is an individual appointed by the Contracting Organisation for their Network.
 Their role is to champion the aims of the Network, and to represent the Contracting Organisation in dealing with Skillnet Ireland.

 A Network Manager is appointed by the Contracting Organisation to undertake the day to day running of the Network.
 Operating under the guidance of the Steering Group, the Network Manager’s role includes implementing the Network’s strategy and plan, promoting the Network’s offering to attract new companies, and coordinating programme development and delivery in line with current and future business learning requirements.

 Further information on the Network structure and funding model is available by contacting a Skillnet Ireland Advisor.

 How can we apply for funding to develop a new Skillnet Learning Network?

 Enterprise groups need to present a strong business case to Skillnet Ireland on the challenges and opportunities within the relevant sector/region and both the current and future skills required to address such needs.
 Each applicant needs to outline how the proposal is aligned to national skills policy for the relevant sector or region.

 To start the application process for developing a new Skillnet Learning Network, please download the following guidelines and application form;